 There are so many things to remember when you get a new puppy.
 You need the right food, suitable toys, a proper bed, and a knowledgeable vet.
 There are also a lot of little details vital to the health and well-being of your puppy.
 But don’t worry, we can help you sort everything out.

-One of those little details is when to cut your puppy’s nails.
+Nails make up one of those little details.
+You need a proper puppy nail trimming guide.
+You need to know when to start cutting them.
 It may seem intimidating at first, but you can handle your puppy’s grooming right down to nail trimming if you choose to take it on.
 Here’s what you need to know about when to clip puppy nails and how to do it well.

 Everything begins with the right tools.
 Different tools are suitable for different trimming jobs.
 Trimmers with one blade are best for small nails while two cutting edges help with large dog nails without crushing or causing cracks.